 So what to do if you have to cut it still warm – or the kids go to school with no sandwiches!
 Well, there is a tip my grandmother passed on to me which helps and you can do this with any fresh bread.

 Sharpen Your Knife First!

-It might seem obvious, but sharpen your knife first.
-Ideally you need to sharpen knives every time you use them, realistically none of us do, but this is one time to get out your sharpening stone or machine and do it.
-Don’t forget to wipe carefully afterwards to remove the fine residue of filings left behind.
+It might seem obvious but sharpen your knife first.
+Ideally, you need to sharpen knives every time you use them; realistically none of us do, this is one time to get out your sharpening stone or machine and do it.
+Don’t forget to wipe carefully afterward to remove the fine residue of filings left behind.